 Volunteers are the lifeline of The Rummage Room.
 Help receive donated household goods and clothing, or assist customers to shop for treasure.
 Offer us four hours of your time weekly (flexible schedules available) and we’ll provide you with fellowship and the rewarding feeling that you are helping to make a difference.
 Click here for more details.

-The New Covenant House Soup Kitchen is located in the Yerwood Center in Stamford.
-Volunteers can help with once-a-month food preparation at the church on Sunday or deliver and serve a hot noontime meal the following Monday.
-Volunteers are needed to shop for groceries, cook, deliver and serve the meal for approximately 150 homeless and disadvantaged clients.
+The New Covenant House Center Soup Kitchen is located at 174 Richmond Hill Avenue in Stamford.
+First Church provides the noon meal on the first Monday of every month.
+Volunteers can help with food preparation at the church on the first Saturday or Sunday of the month or deliver and serve a hot noontime lunch the following Monday.
+Volunteers are needed to cook, deliver and serve the meal for approximately 150 clients in need.
+Click HERE for more info and to sign up.

 Christmas Tree Sale